dolphingarlic/blog/source/_posts/BkOI-2011-Timeismoney.md

 ![Shifting the line](line-shift.png)

-We can then recursively find all points between the first known point and this new point, and all points between this new point and the second known point.
+We can then recursively find all points between the first known point and this new point, as well as all points between this new point and the second known point.
 This lets us efficiently try out all points on the lower convex hull.

 ## Code